-- Managed lanes patronage is geared more toward a very diverse cross-section classification of the overall traveling public that typically uses the facility on an infrequent basis.
-This creates a situation in which a very larger percentage of the overall corridor demand may use the managed lane facility 10 percent of the time for trips that require the added reliability and accessibility. - A public outreach effort is a necessary element of early managed lane implementation in any metropolitan area.
+- Managed lanes are normally used on an infrequent basis.
+Typically, a large portion of corridor travelers may use the managed lane facility once every couple weeks for trips that require the added reliability and accessibility. - A public outreach effort is a necessary element of early managed lane implementation in any metropolitan area.
 The outreach should not be construed as a "public input" process since successful traffic management requires that system operators have significant flexibility to control these facilities to meet desired objectives.
 However, the outreach process can help gauge sensitivities to various operating strategies and objectives, and help determine the content of a more focused public information effort to gain public support. - A complex management strategy is far more difficult to maintain than a simple one.
 Furthermore, special rules, exceptions and conditions only lead to more of the same, and ultimately reduce public confidence while increasing confusion.
 Wherever possible, strategies and objectives should be simple and well defined. - Since economic, traffic and congestion conditions change over time, managed lane operating strategies need to be reviewed and revised periodically, especially if some objectives are no longer relevant.
-More frequent re-evaluation is also required if too many policy-related restrictions are placed on the range of operating strategies such that objectives can not be met. - Barrier separated managed lanes provide more revenue generation potential than concurrent flow lanes since they can be operated at a higher flow rate and operating speed, and are less vulnerable to incident-related congestion in the general use lanes. - Multilane (including dual divided) managed lane facilities provide more operational flexibility than a single managed lane in each direction. - Most corridors already have too large a portion of 2-occupant vehicles to allow this occupancy category to use a single managed lane for free.
+More frequent re-evaluation is also required if too many policy-related restrictions are placed on the range of operating strategies such that objectives can not be met. - Barrier separated managed lanes provide more revenue generation potential than concurrent flow lanes since they can be operated at a higher flow rate and speed, and are less vulnerable to incident-related congestion in the general use lanes. - Multilane (including dual divided) managed lane facilities provide more operational flexibility than a single managed lane in each direction. - Most corridors already have too large a portion of 2-occupant vehicles to allow this occupancy category to use a single managed lane for free.
 In many cases, HOV 2+ volumes are high enough to consume all the capacity of a single managed lane.
 In order to retain sufficient capacity for toll revenue generation, the HOV 2+ category should be tolled on single lane facilities.
 Managed lane configurations that provide at least two lanes in the peak direction could have sufficient capacity to share free HOV 2+ with tolled SOVs. - In most cases, tolled managed lanes are unlikely to produce sufficient revenue to fully pay for all aspects of their implementation.
 This is especially true if various user groups are allowed to use the lanes for free (such as HOT lane projects).
-Under these conditions, it still may be possible to achieve a target level of revenue to fund a significant portion of the project costs and the managed lane operations and maintenance.
+However, it still may be possible to achieve a target level of revenue to fund a portion of the project costs and the managed lane operations and maintenance.